Putting the Soul

 13. Holding unrealistic expectations

-19. Indulging in sinful emotions such as fear, worry, stress, anxiety, anger, feeling offended, or upset feelings
+17. Indulging sinful emotions such as fear, worry, stress, anxiety, anger, offense, upset, or resentment

-23. Failing to offer our struggles as sacrifices for ourselves and others
+21. Failing to offer our struggles as sacrifices to God for ourselves and others

-For all these reasons, it is imperative that, along with seeking help from others, we primarily turn to God with our problems.
-He is the perfect source of Truth, Love, and Virtues.
-We must seek from Him to recognize our own errors, including any flawed perspectives and attitudes, and discern the best possible ways to resolve our situations.
-At the same time, we should repent of the fears and other sins that hinder us from doing so.
+For all these reasons, while it is right and sometimes necessary to seek wise counsel from others, our first and greatest recourse must be God Himself.
+He alone is the perfect source of Truth, Love, and Virtues.
+In His presence we can recognize our own errors, surrender flawed perspectives and attitudes, and discern the best solutions to our problems.
+At the same time, we must repent of the fears and other sins that keep us from receiving His Truth, Love, and Virtues.

 No comments yet